bevyengine/bevy/examples/mobile/android_basic/readme.md

 Please reference `cargo-apk` [README](https://crates.io/crates/cargo-apk) for other Android Manifest fields.

-For this exmaple, you can replace the `Cargo.toml` with the one within this folder.
+For this example, you can replace the `Cargo.toml` with the one within this folder.

 Please refer example [README](../../README.md#debugging) for debugging instructions.